shobhit-vashistha/AzureSnapseTraining/README.md

 ## Round Robin table -
 - when there is no obvious distribution key
+- can be faster for temparary staging tables

 ## Hash distributed table -
 - For large fact tables > 2TB